Search the site

 The federal government’s National Center for Complementary and Integrative Health (NCCIH), which claims to do “rigorous scientific investigation,” fails frequently to deliver on its promise.
-Its advice on Alzheimer’s Disease prevention or treatment (with such natural agents as fish oil or vitamins) is sometimes based on faulty research, and often ignores most of the research that is contradictory to its assumptions.
+Its advice on Alzheimer’s Disease prevention or treatment (e.g., dismissing the benefits of such natural agents as fish oil or vitamins) is sometimes based on faulty research, and often ignores most of the research that is contradictory to its assumptions.
 This is called “cherry picking,” and is fairly common in published research.
 It is not “rigorous scientific investigation.”
 On its website, the NCCIH dismisses much of the evidence supporting nutrients and vitamins by quoting its own research, or university-based or drug company-based research, selecting out evidence it doesn’t like or doesn’t believe (faith-based science), and by quoting doctor lobby-groups such as the AMA (American Medical Association) that have vested interests in maintaining the status quo and their relationships with the academic universities, the drug companies, and the NIH.
 This is known.

 It’s also noteworthy that most drugs are developed from plants: the drug company takes a small part of a plant chemical, changes its molecular structure slightly, and then patents it so it can charge lots of money.
 The plant itself contains a combination of chemicals that together work better than the single isolated chemical the drug company alters to patent, and without the side-effects of the drug.
 The problem is that the plants in their combined natural state don’t make money for the drug company.
 And the FDA works closely to eliminate competition for the drug companies by trying to eliminate natural products.
 (Reputable herb and vitamin manufacturers adhere to industry standards that are as rigorous, or more so, than those that drug companies follow.
 What the FDA should be focusing on is the rare, greedy manufacturer and the questionable substances imported from China and elsewhere.)
 The FDA gets paid millions by the drug companies for giving its permission to do clinical studies.
 The drug companies pass this cost on to patients.
 This is known.